alexarje/sensing/book/intro.md

 - **Open Source Code**: Tools, scripts, and examples provided during the course will be shared as open-source code.
 This enables students to study, modify, and build upon the code, promoting a hands-on approach to learning and encouraging contributions to the broader community.

-- **Open Educational Resources (OER)**: All course materials, including lecture notes, assignments, and project guidelines, will be openly licensed.
-This ensures that students and educators worldwide can access and adapt the content for their own purposes.

-- **Collaborative Research Opportunities**: Students will be encouraged to participate in research activities, contributing to ongoing projects or initiating their own.
+Although it is not required, students are also encouraged to participate in research activities, contributing to ongoing projects or initiating their own.
 This hands-on involvement helps bridge the gap between learning and research, fostering a culture of inquiry and innovation.

 By adopting these practices, the course not only supports students in their academic journey but also contributes to the global movement toward open and equitable access to knowledge.
 This approach empowers students to become active participants in the creation and dissemination of knowledge, preparing them for future roles as researchers, educators, and innovators.